Aggression: General

 Gender plays an important role in human aggression.
 There are multiple theories that seek to explain findings that males and females of the same species can have differing aggressive behaviors.
-One review concluded that male aggression tended to produce pain or physical injury whereas female aggression tended towards psychological or social harm.
+One review concluded that male aggression tended to produce pain or physical injury, whereas female aggression tended towards psychological or social harm.

 In general, sexual dimorphism can be attributed to greater intraspecific competition in one sex, either between rivals for access to mates and/or to be chosen by mates.
 This may stem from the other gender being constrained by providing greater parental investment, in terms of factors such as gamete production, gestation, lactation, or upbringing of young.
 Although there is much variation in species, generally the more physically aggressive sex is the male, particularly in mammals.
 In species where parental care by both sexes is required, there tends to be less of a difference.
 When the female can leave the male to care for the offspring, then females may be the larger and more physically aggressive.
 Competitiveness despite parental investment has also been observed in some species.
 A related factor is the rate at which males and females are able to mate again after producing offspring, and the basic principles of sexual selection are also influenced by ecological factors affecting the ways or extent to which one sex can compete for the other.
 The role of such factors in human evolution is controversial.

-The pattern of male and female aggression is argued to be consistent with evolved sexually-selected behavioral differences, while alternative or complementary views emphasize conventional social roles stemming from physical evolved differences.
+The pattern of male and female aggression is argued to be consistent with evolved sexually selected behavioral differences, while alternative or complementary views emphasize conventional social roles stemming from physical evolved differences.
 Aggression in women may have evolved to be, on average, less physically dangerous and more covert or indirect.
-However, there are critiques for using animal behavior to explain human behavior.
-Especially in the application of evolutionary explanations to contemporary human behavior, including differences between the genders.
+However, there are critiques of using animal behavior to explain human behavior, especially in the application of evolutionary explanations to contemporary human behavior, including differences between genders.